 This table assigns each of the proxy cities to one of five climate zones.
 The following graphics from the Illinois State Water Survey show isobars (lines of equal degree-days), and we have color-coded the counties in each of these graphics using those isobars as a dividing line.
 Using this approach, the state divides into five cooling degree-day zones and five heating degree-day zones.
-Note that although the heating and cooling degree-day maps are similar, they are not the same, and the result is that there are a total of 10 climate zones in the state.
+Note that although the heating and cooling degree-day maps are similar, they are not the same, and the result is that there is a total of 10 climate zones in the state.
 The counties are listed in the tables following the figures for ease of reference.
 In addition, an Excel file containing all Illinois Zip Codes with the corresponding Heating and Cooling Degree-day zones is provided on the SharePoint site within the ‘TRM Reference Documents’ section.

 Figure 3.1: Cooling Degree-Day Zones by County